magentiz/magento-2-split-db/README.md

 # Magentiz SplitDb by Open Techiz

 Magentiz_SplitDb Extension, splitdb for magento 2
+> This module was inspired by the functionality of [m2-ce-splitdb](https://github.com/rafaelstz/m2-ce-splitdb).
+We acknowledge and appreciate the contributions of the original author.

 ## Requirements
   * Magento Community Edition 2.3.x-2.4.x or Magento Enterprise Edition 2.3.x-2.4.x